microsoft/MIDI/src/service/README.md

 [System.IO.Directory]::GetFiles("\\.\\pipe\\")
 ```

-To scope to just the ones for MIDI, use a wildcard search for the prefix defined in the MidiServiceConstants file.
+To scope to just the ones for MIDI, use a wildcard search for the prefix defined in the MidiServiceConstants file in the Protocol project.

 ```
 [System.IO.Directory]::GetFiles("\\.\\pipe\\", "midi*")
 ```

-Look for the ones with the name in the Constants.cs file here.

 ### More info